 Each series consists of multiple works grouped around specific themes and meanings.
 I consistently research varied topics creating new areas of interest which complements the next body of work.

 Vincent Mattina is a multidisciplinary artist who works in digital, mixed media, photography and assemblage art.
 His richly detailed work transports you to an alternate reality where science, nature and spirituality evolve.
 His distinctive personal style emanates a surreal and mysterious quality that evokes the spirit and atmosphere from another existence.

 Born in St. Louis, Mattina began his love affair with art when he was first able to hold a pencil.
 This interest was cultivated during his teenage years and further developed in college where he received a Bachelors of Arts degree in Fine Art and Illustration at Columbus College of Art and Design.
 After graduation he moved out of the Midwest and into the Los Angeles area where worked as a Graphic Designer, Art Director and then Creative Director.
 There he became fluent in Photoshop and found a new tool to create his art.

 At the end of 2016 he moved to Salt Lake City pursuing a better quality of life.
-There he is inspired by the natural beauty, open spaces and the majestic local mountains.
-He is often juried into major shows at the Springville Museum of Art, a key promoter and contributor to the arts.
+Here he is continually inspired by the natural beauty, open spaces and the majestic local mountains.
+He is often juried into major shows at the Springville Museum of Art, a key promoter and contributor to local artists.
 Vincent’s solo show “Timescapes”, was featured at the prestigious Finch Lane Gallery.